- Written by Dr.Mehmet Demircioglu

 The first question I ask is why the patient is taking it.
 Is it for facial acne only, scalp acne, recurrent folliculitis, oily skin, or a severe inflammatory skin pattern?
 A patient taking a low dose for maintenance is not the same as a patient who started treatment recently for active cystic acne.
 The surgical risk is different.

-For that reason, broad advice about medication before hair transplant must be made specific to the patient.
+For that reason, broad advice about medication before a hair transplant must be made specific to the patient.
 Some medications mainly affect hair loss strategy.
 Others affect the surgical day, skin behavior, or healing.
 Isotretinoin belongs in the second group for many patients.

-I also ask whether the patient has already had skin procedures while taking isotretinoin.
+I ask whether the patient has already had skin procedures while taking isotretinoin.
 Some patients have had minor dermatological treatments without difficulty.
 Others have been told to avoid procedures until their course is finished.
-Those details do not automatically decide the hair transplant, but they help me understand how cautious the plan should be.
+Those details do not always decide the hair transplant, but they help me understand how cautious the plan should be.

 Another point is dryness.
 A dry scalp is not always unsafe, but excessive dryness can make aftercare uncomfortable.
 If the patient is itching, peeling, or cracking before surgery, I expect more anxiety after surgery.
-A good surgical plan should reduce preventable anxiety, not create a situation where the patient feels he must scratch a healing scalp.
+A good surgical plan should reduce preventable anxiety, not create a situation where the patient feels they must scratch a healing scalp.

 Does isotretinoin make the scalp unsafe for surgery?

-If the scalp is actively inflamed, painful, infected, crusted, very dry, or covered with acne lesions, I would not rush.
+If the scalp is actively inflamed, painful, infected, crusted, very dry, or covered with acne lesions, I do not rush.
 Active skin disease can make implantation harder and healing less predictable.
 It can also confuse the recovery period because the patient may not know whether redness or bumps are normal healing, acne, folliculitis, or irritation.

 When would I delay the operation?

-I would also delay if there are active pustules, painful scalp bumps, draining lesions, crusts, or signs of infection.
+I also delay if there are active pustules, painful scalp bumps, draining lesions, crusts, or signs of infection.
 Hair transplantation is elective.
 There is no benefit in operating through an irritated scalp when waiting may make the operation cleaner and safer.

 Sometimes the right decision is explained well by the broader idea of delaying a hair transplant because of medication.
 Delay does not mean the patient has failed.
 It means we are choosing a better biological moment for surgery.

-I would also delay if the patient is taking isotretinoin without medical supervision or is changing the dose alone.
+I also delay if the patient is taking isotretinoin without medical supervision or is changing the dose alone.
 That tells me the medication plan is not stable.
 Hair transplant surgery should not be added to a situation where the patient is already experimenting with a strong prescription drug.

 Another reason to delay is unrealistic pressure.
 Some patients say they want the transplant now because they are finishing university, changing jobs, or planning a wedding.
 I understand these life reasons, but skin biology does not adjust itself to a deadline.
 If the scalp is not ready, the safest surgeon should say so.